Gamma Cassiopeiae: Physical properties

 Gamma Cassiopeiae is an eruptive variable star.
 It is the prototype of the class of Gamma Cassiopeiae variable stars.
 In the late 1930s it underwent what is described as a shell episode and the brightness increased to above magnitude 2.0, then dropped rapidly to 3.4.
+At maximum intensity, γ Cassiopeiae outshined both Alpha Cassiopeiae (Schedar; magnitude 2.25) and Beta Cassiopeiae (Caph; 2.3).
 It has since been gradually brightening back to around 2.2.
-At maximum intensity, γ Cassiopeiae outshines both Schedar (α Cas; magnitude 2.25) and Caph (β Cas; 2.3).
+Observations by the TESS satellite in November 2019 showed amplitudes of no more than 2%.